radhika-athenian/MITRE-and-AI/README.md

 - Modify or add code inside the appropriate service directory.
 - Use the Makefile targets to build and run services locally.
 - Continuous integration is handled via GitHub Actions in `.github/workflows/ci.yml`.

+### Ingest Service

+The `ingest` service exposes a `POST /alerts` endpoint which classifies incoming alerts using a simple LLM-based stub and publishes the result to the internal message bus.

+### Graph Service

+The `graph` service maintains an in-memory directed graph using NetworkX.
+It provides a `/graph/update` endpoint to add edges and a `/graph` endpoint to retrieve the graph in node-link JSON format.

+### Analysis Service

+The `analysis` service exposes a `/analysis/path` endpoint that returns up to `k` shortest paths between two nodes using Dijkstra-based search.
+For testing purposes it also provides `/analysis/edge` to add edges to its internal graph.

 ## License